-Use the following checklist to ensure completeness and the correct order in assembling your bid Illinois Office Affidavit (Not applicable to federally funded projects) insert your affidavit after page 4 along with your Cost Adjustments for Steel, Bituminous and Fuel (if applicable).
-Cover page (the sheet that has the item number on it) followed by your bid (the Pay Items).
-If you are using special software or CBID to generate your schedule of prices, do not include the blank pages of the schedule of prices that came with the proposal package.
-Page 4 (Item 9) - Check "YES" if you will use a subcontractor(s).
-Include the subcontractor(s) name. address, general type of work to be performed and the dollar amount (if over \$50,000).
-If you will use subcontractor(s) but are uncertain who or the dollar amount; check "YES" but leave the lines blank.
-Page 10 (Paragraph J) - Check "YES" or "NO" whether your company has any business in Iran.
-Page 10 (Paragraph K) - (Not applicable to federally funded projects) List the Union Local Name and number or certified training programs that you have in place.
-Your bid will not be read if this is not completed.
+Use the following checklist to ensure completeness and the correct order in assembling your bid

+☐ Cover page followed by the Pay Items.
+If you are using special software or CBID to generate your schedule of prices, do not include the blank schedule of prices. ☐ Page 4 (Item 9) - Check "YES" if you will use a subcontractor(s).
+Include the subcontractor(s) name, address and the dollar amount (if over \$25,000).
+If you will use subcontractor(s) but are uncertain who or the dollar amount; check "YES" but leave the lines blank. ☐ After page 4, I nsert your Cost Adjustments for Steel, Bituminous and Fuel (if applicable), and your State Board of Elections certificate of registration. ☐ Page 10 (Paragraph J) - Check "YES" or "NO" whether your company has any business in Iran. ☐ Page 10 (Paragraph K) - List the Union Local Name and number or certified training programs that you have in place.
 Do not include certificates with your bid.
-Keep the certificates in your office in case they are requested by IDOT.
-Page 11 (Paragraph L) - A copy of your State Board of Elections certificate of registration is no longer required with your bid.
-Page 11 (Paragraph M) - Indicate if your company has hired a lobbyist in connection with the job for which you are submitting the bid proposal.

-Page 12 (Paragraph C) - This is a work sheet to determine if a completed Form A is required.
-It is not part of the form and you do not need to make copies for each Form A that is filled out.
+Keep the certificates in your office in case they are requested by IDOT. ☐ Page 11 (Paragraph L) - Insert a copy of your State Board of Elections certificate of registration after page 4 of the bid proposal.
+Only include the page that has the date stamp on it.
+Do not include any other certificates or forms showing that you are an Illinois business. ☐ Page 11 (Paragraph M) - Indicate if your company has hired a lobbyist in connection with the job for which you are submitting the bid proposal. ☐ Page 12 (Paragraph C) - This is a work sheet to determine if a completed Form A is required.
+It is not part of the form and you do not need to make copies for each Form A that is filled out